0xblockbard/aptos-crowd/README.md

 Our interactive demo provides a comprehensive preview of the AptosCrowd platform, highlighting our user-friendly interface and seamless integration of blockchain technology in crowdfunding.

 We prioritise the user journey in both funding and supporting campaigns, making the process straightforward and accessible.
-For instance, the campaign interface is clean and minimalist, featuring a main campaign image on the left side and a data panel on the right that displays real-time campaign information fetched directly from smart contract storage.
+For instance, the campaign interface is clean and minimalist, featuring a main campaign image on the left side and a data panel on the right that displays real-time campaign information fetched directly from the blockchain storage.

 Once a contribution is successfully made and the transaction is recorded on the blockchain, the campaign's progress updates automatically to reflect the new funding status.

-The frontend demo for AptosCrowd is maintained in a separate repository to ensure that the Move smart contracts remain focused and well-organised.
+The frontend demo for AptosCrowd is maintained in a separate repository to ensure that the Move contracts remain focused and well-organised.

 It can be found here: [AptosCrowd Frontend Github](https://github.com)